ilolokerry/Azure-Cloud-SOC-Microsoft-Sentinel-Defender-XDR-/part2-defender-xdr-detection-and-investigation/01-xdr-defense-evasion.md

 ### Step 3: Walk the Alert Timeline

 1. Switched to the Alert timeline tab to see the specific sequence of events tied to this alert, rather than just the summary.
-2. Reviewed the event: `reg.exe attempted to turn off the Microsoft Defender Antivirus security feature`, flagged as Remote execution.
+2. Reviewed the event: `Powershell_ise.exe attempted to turn off the Microsoft Defender Antivirus security feature`, flagged as Remote execution.

-[SCREENSHOT: Alert timeline showing the reg.exe event flagged as Remote execution]

 3. Expanded the event and reviewed the specific details:
    - Date and time of the event: 6/4/2026, 4:25:52 PM